nus-cs2103-AY1617S1/addressbook-level4/docs/UserGuide.md

   Deletes the 2nd, 3rd and 4th task in the task list.

 #### Updating the name of a task : `rename`
-Renames the specified task in the task list.
+Renames the specified task in the task list.<br>
 Format: `rename INDEX NEW_TASK_NAME`

 > Rename the task at the specified `INDEX`.
 The index refers to the index number shown in the most recent listing.